-- 1. No student shall cause damage to personal property belonging to a District employee or another student.
-(Level 2-3) - 2.
-No student shall set fire to any private property or school property either while on school grounds or off school grounds during a school activity, function, or event.
-(Level 2-3 and contact law enforcement) - 3.
-No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property on school grounds.
-(Level 1-3 and contact law enforcement) - 4.
-No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property off school grounds during a school activity, function or event.
-(Level 2-3 and contact law enforcement) - 5.
-No student shall possess stolen private property or school property on school grounds.
-(Level 2-3 and contact law enforcement) - 6.
+- 1. No student shall cause damage to personal property belonging to a District employee or another student. - No student shall set fire to any private property or school property either while on school grounds or off school grounds during a school activity, function, or event. - 3.
+No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property on school grounds. - 4.
+No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property off school grounds during a school activity, function or event. - 5.
+No student shall possess stolen private property or school property on school grounds. - 6.
 No student shall claim lost or mislaid property as their own.